IttsGod/CS-Skin-Investment-Calculator/README.md

 currency: The Currency the Program checks.
 Currently supported: USD, GBP, EUR

+update_hours: The Hours, after which the Skins should be updated if the File is run.

 ### Excel Setup

 The Excel file should be in the same folder as your executable.